yeneworkMola12/powerbi-reports/README.md

 # powerbi-reports
-This is for version control of Power BI reports. practice
+This is for version control of Power BI reports.
+For proper Version Cotrol